 How To Apply

-Applications received after the deadline will be reviewed on a space available basis and after you have been admitted to the J.D. program.
+Applications received after the deadline will be reviewed on a space available basis after admission to the full time JD Program.

 GLS student contacts:

 Applications for the GLS Program must be received before the deadline to apply for admission to the Law Center.
 Applications received after the deadline will be reviewed on a space available basis.
 Selections into the GLS Program are made from among those applicants who have been admitted to Georgetown Law.
 We encourage you to view our most frequently asked question page for more information.

 The only concrete prerequisites for admission to the GLS Program are a genuine desire to take full advantage of one of Georgetown Law’s premier programs and a demonstrated proficiency in a language other than English (fluency in English is assumed).
 GLS students and alumni claim fluency or proficiency in a range of languages, most frequently French, Spanish, and Italian, and many of our Global Law Scholars speak more than two languages fluently.
 Over the years, conversations with GLS participants could be had in Arabic, Dutch, Mandarin, Korean, Hakka, Basque, Russian, Bulgarian, Persian (Farsi), Greek, Danish, Swahili, Serbo-Croatian, Romanian, Portuguese, Mooré, German, Hebrew, Hindi, Gujarati, Japanese, Shona, and Turkish.